harshbg/Sign-Language-Interpreter-using-Deep-Learning/README.md

 ## Setup

-* Use comand promt to setup environment by using requirements_cpu.txt and requirements_gpu.txt
+* Use comand promt to setup environment by using requirements_cpu.txt and requirements_gpu.txt files.

 `pyton -m pip r using requirements_cpu.txt`

 This will help you in installing all the libraries required for the project.

 ## Process

-* Run set_hand_hist.py to set the hand histogram for creating gestures.
+* Run `set_hand_hist.py` to set the hand histogram for creating gestures.
-* Once you get a good histogram, save it in the code folder, or you can use the histogram created by us that can be found [here]().
+* Once you get a good histogram, save it in the code folder, or you can use the histogram created by us that can be found [here](https://github.com/harshbg/Sign-Language-Interpreter-using-Deep-Learning/blob/master/Code/hist).
-* Added gestures and lable them using OpenCV which uses webcam feed by running `create_gestures.py` and stores them in a database.
-Alternately, you can use the gestures created by us [here]()
+* Added gestures and label them using OpenCV which uses webcam feed. by running `create_gestures.py` and stores them in a database.
+Alternately, you can use the gestures created by us [here]().
-* Add different variations to the captured gestures by flipping all the images by uing `flip_images.py`
+* Add different variations to the captured gestures by flipping all the images by using `flip_images.py`.
 * Run `load_images.py` to split all the captured gestures into training, validation and test set.
-* To view all the gestures, run `display_all_gestures.py`
+* To view all the gestures, run `display_all_gestures.py` .
-* Train the model using Keras by running `cnn_keras.py`
+* Train the model using Keras by running `cnn_keras.py`.
 * Run `fun_util.py`.
-This will open up tghe gesture recognition window which will use your webcam to interpret the trained American Sign Language gestures.
+This will open up the gesture recognition window which will use your webcam to interpret the trained American Sign Language gestures.

 ## Code Examples